An illuminated modern home glowing at night during a grid blackout to demonstrate how solar panels work during a power outage with battery backup.

 Sunny outside.
 Zero power inside.

 That’s the reality for most solar homeowners right now — and nobody warned them.
-A $20,000 solar system gives you exactly $0 worth of backup power during an outage unless you have the right setup.
-Add a battery system for around $10,000 more, and you can keep your home running through any blackout.
+A $20,000 solar system can provide $0 backup power during an outage without the right setup.
+Add a battery system for around $10,000 more, and you can keep your home running through most blackout scenarios.

 Here’s what’s actually happening, why it happens, and exactly how to fix it.